masaun/ocean-datatoken-yield-farming/README.md

-# NFT Liquidity Mining with Ocean🦑
+# Ocean DataToken Yield Farming

 ***
-## 【Introduction of the NFT Liquidity Mining with Ocean🦑】
+## 【Introduction of the NFT Liquidity Mining with Ocean】
-- This is a smart contract for ...
+- This is a smart contract for ocean's data-token yield farming by using liquidity mining approach.

 &nbsp;